CreatorLZ/Leetcode/binary search/lc704_binary_search.md

 | **Performance Example**    | For `n = 10^4`, may check 10,000 elements.       | For `n = 10^4`, at most 14 steps.                      |
 | **Meets Problem Intent**   | No (expects binary search).                      | Yes (designed for sorted arrays).                      |

-- **Your Solution**: Great for simplicity and works for any array, but it’s slower because it doesn’t use the fact that `nums` is sorted.
+- **my Solution**: Great for simplicity and works for any array, but it’s slower because it doesn’t use the fact that `nums` is sorted.
 It’s like checking every book on the shelf, even though they’re in order.
 - **Binary Search**: More efficient by leveraging the sorted order, cutting the search space in half each time.
 It’s like jumping to the middle of the shelf and narrowing down the search.

 ---